Core technical indicators, used in trading strategies.

 Input parameters:

-Average Directional Index (ADX) is a trend strength indicator that measures the strength of a trend regardless of its direction.
-Values above 25 typically indicate a strong trend, while values below 20 suggest a weak or non-existent trend.
+The Average Directional Index (ADX) measures the strength of a trend.
+Values above 25 indicate a strong trend, while values below 20 indicate a weak trend.

 e.g SQL